15 Soups, Stews and Noodle Bowls to Warm You Up This Winter in Raleigh, N.C.

 Curried Lamb Stew from Sitti

-With so many delicious vegetables and lamb serving as the star of the show, the Curried Lamb Stew from Sitti is a must in the cold months.
-The stew features butternut squash, portobello mushrooms, chickpeas, onions, tomatoes, garlic, cilantro, coconut milk, and braised leg of lamb, served with basmati rice.
+With so many delicious vegetables and lamb serving as the star of the show, the Curried Lamb Stew from downtown Raleigh's Sitti is a must in the cold months.
+The stew features winter squash, mushrooms, chickpeas, leeks, onions, tomato, garlic, cilantro, coconut milk and braised leg of lamb, served with basmati rice.

-Be transported to the streets of Vietnam after tasting just one bite of the bún bò hue at Pho Far East.
+Be transported to the streets of Vietnam after tasting just one bite of the Bún Bò Hue at Pho Far East.
 This traditional Vietnamese soup originates from the city of Hue and is commonly served from street food vendors.
+Wide rice noodles are served in a spicy beef soup with pork, beef and pork ham.

-Soon Doo Boo with Kimchi from Seoul Garden
+Soft Soon Doo Boo (Soft Tofu Soup) from Seoul Garden

 Red Curry from Thai Villa

-In the mood for Thai food?
-The red curry with crispy tofu and chicken is a crowd favorite.
-The red coconut curry sauce is creamy and spicy, and is served with tender pieces of chicken, bamboo shoots, bell peppers and fresh basil leaves.
-If you are a vegetarian, Thai Villa’s curry dishes can easily be created with extra tofu or vegetables.
+In the mood for Thai?
+The Red Curry with crispy tofu and chicken is a crowd favorite.
+The creamy, spicy red coconut curry sauce is served with bamboo shoots, bell peppers, fresh basil leaves and your choice of protein.
+If you're a vegetarian, Thai Villa’s curry dishes can easily be created with extra tofu or vegetables.

 Tonkotsu Miso Ramen from Torii Noodle Bar

 Located at Crabtree Valley Mall, Torii Noodle Bar offers noodle dishes that speak from the heart.
 The Tonkotsu Miso Ramen features pork belly, soft egg, fish cake, corn, green onions, nori, napa cabbage and wakame with pork miso broth.
-We highly suggested adding pork and shrimp wontons!
-It’s the perfect way to warm up after a day of shopping at the mall.
+We highly suggest adding pork and shrimp wontons!

 Malaysian Curry Noodle Soup from Ni Asian Kitchen

-Served with tofu, bean sprouts, string beans and scallions in coconut curry broth, this Malaysian soup is perfect on a chilly winter night.
+Served with tofu, bean sprouts, string beans and scallions in coconut curry broth, this Malaysian soup is perfect on a cold night.